ncatlab/nlab-content/pages/1836.md

 See biographical and some mathematical data at [the MacTutor biography](http://www-history.mcs.st-and.ac.uk/history/Biographies/Schreier.html).
 For more on the mathematical side see

-* W. Magnus, The history of combinatorial group theory: a case study in the history of ideas
+* [[W. Magnus]], The history of combinatorial group theory: a case study in the history of ideas